‘Serial rapist’ charged in 2008 assault of 2 Norfolk teens; DNA linked to other rapes, police say

 The investigation into those additional cases has been turned over to the commonwealth’s attorney, Norfolk police said.

-Court records show that cold case investigators linked Phelps to the sexual assaults through DNA that was collected after he allegedly lied on a form while trying to buy a gun in Virginia Beach in May.
+Police linked Phelps to the 2008 Verdun Avenue sexual assault through DNA that was collected in May of 2022 after he allegedly lied on a form while trying to buy a gun in Virginia Beach.
 He’s charged in Virginia Beach with false statement on criminal history consent, which is a felony, and attempted gun possession by a person involuntarily committed (misdemeanor).
 He’s due in court on those charges on Dec.
 15.

+A teenager was initially charged in the Verdun Avenue sexual assault, but the case against him was dismissed after investigators determined that his DNA was not a match to the assailant who attacked the teenagers.

+10 On Your Side covered this attack when it first happened in January 2008.
+At that time, Norfolk police said it was the second sexual assault case being investigated within one mile in less than a week.
+Both attacks were similar, according to police.

 10 On Your Side investigators have been digging into Phelps’ criminal history.
 We found that a woman took out an emergency protective order against Phelps in November 2018, after she said he smacked food out of her hand, took her phone away from her, and punched her in the face.
 She told police that he consistently harassed her.
 He was not charged in connection to that emergency protective order.